matter-labs/zksync-web-era-docs/docs/dev/fundamentals/faq.md

 Our [Block Explorer](https://explorer.zksync.io) will show everything you may need about a transaction.

+## Can someone claim the address I have for my contract in other EVM networks in zkSync 2.0?

+The contract address derivation formula is different from the regular EVM approach.
+Even if a contract is deployed from the same account address with the same nonce, the zkSync v2 contract address will not be the same as it is in another EVM network.
+This means, for example, that no one will be able to claim an existing Ethereum address of your protocol to try to trick users into interacting with a malicious version of it.

+So the hack like we saw with Wintermute on Optimism is not possible
 ## What is the storage limit for smart contract on zkSync 2.0?

 The current limit is 3600000000 ergs.